Home / Glossary / Caucasian

 Synthesis

-Caucasian is one of the cleanest ‘do not use’ calls in the R&E corpus — the two guides that address it (Casey 2013, DSG 2023) agree, and even Casey, written in the pre-2020 era when racial-language conventions were generally looser, takes the same position.
-Sierra Club, NGC, NABJ, RET, and SEIU don’t address Caucasian directly, but every guide that uses ‘white’ or ‘White’ as a positive descriptor implicitly retires Caucasian by replacement.
+The corpus says avoid Caucasian.
+The two guides that address it (Casey 2013, DSG 2023) agree, and even Casey, written years before the post-2020 wave of style-guide formalization, takes the same position.
+Sierra Club, NGC, NABJ, RET, and SEIU don’t address Caucasian directly, but every guide that uses ‘white’ or ‘White’ as a positive descriptor retires Caucasian by replacement.

 History note

-Caucasian entered US racial vocabulary through 19th-century borrowing of Blumenbach’s typology and became the formal federal-data label through the 20th century in immigration, census, and law-enforcement statistics.
-Most major US institutional vocabularies shifted from Caucasian to white during the second half of the 20th century; the term’s residue in survey instruments and casual usage persists.
+Caucasian entered U.S. racial vocabulary through 19th-century borrowing of Blumenbach’s typology and appeared in 20th-century immigration, census, and law-enforcement records.
+Most major U.S. institutional vocabularies shifted from Caucasian to white during the second half of the 20th century — current OMB standards and the FBI UCR use ‘White’ — and the term’s residue in legacy survey instruments and casual usage persists.
 The current style-guide consensus that emerged in the 2000s–2010s — avoid Caucasian in identity contexts, allow only when citing data using the formal label — has held without significant dissent.

 Related terms